Biography

 Responsibilities include:

-• Perform optimization procedures and obtain a novel set of higher-order, stable cut-cell stencils for solving the Navier-Stokes equation.
+• Performed optimization procedures to obtain novel set of high-order stable cut-cell stencils, for solving hyperbolic equations leveraging Mathematica and Python.

 Kasbaoui Research Group @ Arizona State University